-- 2. The OCDSDA and OCDSCK pins are supplied for the OCDS dedicated pins and as such only available for the BH67V5255 device which is the OCDS EV chip for the BH67F5255 device. - 3.
-For the less pin count package type there will be unbounded pins which should be properly configured to avoid unwanted power consumption resulting from floating input conditions.
+- The OCDSDA and OCDSCK pins are supplied for the OCDS dedicated pins and as such only available for the BH67F5275 device and the BH67V5265 device which is the OCDS EV chip for the BH67F5265 device. - 3.
+For less pin-count package types there will be unbonded pins which should be properly configured to avoid unwanted current consumption resulting from floating input conditions.
 Refer to the "Standby Current Considerations" and "Input/Output Ports" sections.